Late Opening of Jerwood Collaborate!

 Languid Hands present an intimate, drop-in programme of performance, discussion, listening and reading responding to their work Towards a Black Testimony: Prayer, Protest, Peace commissioned for Jerwood Collaborate!.

-This event is free and drop in, register your interest in attending by clicking the link at the bottom of this page.
+Register to attend this edition of Jerwood Lates by clicking the link at the bottom of this page.

 About Jerwood Lates

 Jerwood Lates is a series of free late viewings of the exhibitions at Jerwood Arts, taking place on the last Friday of every month.
 It coincides with Uniqlo Tate Lates, Tate Modern’s late opening, a short walk away from Jerwood Arts, which runs from 6-10pm.

 We want to make sure that our exhibition and events programme are welcoming and accessible.
 Please contact us if you would like to discuss how we can support you, or have any feedback on the accessibility of our work.